Joan Trumpauer Mulholland: Jackson Woolworth's sit-in

 Mulholland's assailant was arrested outside and she was allowed to go free.
 She returned to the lunch counter with Moody.
-At that moment there were two whites and two blacks, all female.
-Soon Salter arrived, joining the two women at the counter.
+At that moment, there were two whites and two blacks, all female.
+Soon, Salter arrived, joining the two women at the counter.
 The crowd grew more violent.
 Salter received a cigarette burn on the back of his neck, he was hit in the jaw with brass knuckles, and a pepper–water mix was thrown into his eyes.
-She started to fear for their lives just before things started to draw to a close.
-The sit-in ended at about 2 p.m. when the president of Tougaloo College got a hold of the National Office of Woolworth’s, which advised the store manager to shut the store down.
+Mulholland started to fear for their lives just before things started to draw to a close.
+The sit-in ended at about 2 p.m. when the president of Tougaloo College contacted the National Office of Woolworth’s, which advised the store manager to shut the store down.

 Bill Minor, then the Mississippi correspondent covering civil rights events for the New Orleans Times-Picayune and who was there that day, says the Jackson Woolworth's sit-in was "the signature event of the protest movement in Jackson, the first one with real violence."

 March on Washington for Jobs and Freedom

 On August 28, 1963, Mulholland attended the March on Washington for Jobs and Freedom.
-She rode to Washington, D.C., with Moody, the Ed King, and his wife.
+She rode to Washington, D.C., with Moody, Ed King, and his wife.
 On their return, the group stopped in a federal park in Tennessee, where they spent the night.
-The next morning, Moody and Mulholland woke before the Kings and went to the bathroom where they found showers.
+The next morning, Moody and Mulholland woke before the Kings and went to the bathroom, where they found showers.
 They used showers one at a time and, having forgotten towels, used the paper towels in the bathroom to dry each other off.
 The women were discovered in the bathroom as two white women walked in, disturbed by Moody and Mulholland's actions.
 Moody and Mulholland returned to the now awake Kings, told them the story, and were quickly rushed from the park.
 Moody recalled seeing a group of white women come into view and watch just as the integrated car drove away.